zera-app/zera-dashboard-laravel/README.md

 ## Development Process

+-   [ ] create more components for the template
+-   [ ] documentation for template components and splade components
 -   [ ] Dark Mode Component (On Progress)
 -   [ ] Dark Mode Login Page (On progress)